ahmdkhalil/NLP-Classification-with-Twitter/index.md

 ```

-Create a list of timeline_ids to use to fetch the correct timeline for a twitter account:
+Then create a list to fetch the desired timeline for a twitter account:

 ```markdown